ibrahimsasln/csharp-players-guide/README.md

 # The C# Player's Guide - Challenges

-My solutions to the challenges in *The C# Player's Guide* (5th Edition) by RB Whitaker.
+My learning path and solutions to the challenges in *The C# Player's Guide* (5th Edition) by RB Whitaker.

 Each challenge is a standalone .NET console project, so they build and run independently.